amjadimdad00/TimeCircle/README.md

-# Time Circle
+# Time Circle 🕰️

-A visually appealing analog clock application that displays the current time with traditional clock hands.
-Features include a clean design and responsive layout for various devices.
+A visually appealing analog clock application that displays the current time with traditional clock hands ⏳.
+Features include a clean design 🎨 and responsive layout for various devices 🖥️📱.

-## Interface
+## Interface 📸

 ![Clock](/AnalogClock.png)